padong4284/padong-app/README.md

 ## :cake: How to use?

-1. Install APK or IPA file you built using Android Studio or Download **PADONG** from [Google Play](https://play.google.com/store/apps/details?id=app.padong).
+1. Install APK or IPA file you built using Android Studio or Download **PADONG** from [Google Play](https://play.google.com/store/apps/details?id=app.padong) or [App Store](https://apps.apple.com/kr/app/padong/id1562611102).

 2. Run PADONG app.